 Boyd and Richerson (1985) presented a simple model to prove this point.
-They assume that naive individuals sample n cultural parents and adopt a weighted average of their observed behavior-inheritance is blending.
-Observations and reconstructions are prone to error, however, and therefore inheritance here is both blending and noisy.
+The model assumes that (1) cultural variants are continuous (non-discrete), and (2) naive individuals sample n cultural parents and adopt a weighted average of their observed behavior-blending inheritance.
+Observations and reconstructions are prone to an arbitrary amount of error, however, and therefore inheritance here involves continuous traits, blending, and noise/error.
 They derive a recursion for the variation in cultural behavior after one generation of learning.
 To simplify their presentation, assume that there are only two cultural parents and that each contributes equally to socialization.
-Let ε be the variance in error in cultural learning.
-When ε is large, learning is noisy.
-When $\epsilon = 0$, cultural variants replicate perfectly.
+Let $\epsilon$ be the variance in error in cultural learning.
+When $\epsilon$ is large, learning is noisy.
+When $\epsilon = 0$ , cultural variants replicate perfectly.
 After some calculus, the variation in cultural behavior, V, after learning is (see pages 73-74):